 The only exception to this policy is for authorized law enforcement officers or others, specifically authorized by the University.
-At some campuses, University Police provides storage facilities for the personal weapons of members of the University community.
+At some campuses, University Police provide storage for personal weapons of students.
 Failure to comply with the University weapons policy will result in disciplinary action against violators.